chromium/chromium/chrome/installer/mac/signing/README.md

 Unfortunately there is not an authoritative list of service names for resetting, but the value `All` will remove all decisions.
 The decisions are recorded in a SQLite database, which can be inspected using the command below.
-This requies granting the **Full Disk Access** permission in System Settings to the Terminal or disabling System Integrity Protection.
+This requires granting the **Full Disk Access** permission in System Settings to the Terminal or disabling System Integrity Protection.